 Add the eggs one at a time, beating a little between each egg.

-Beat the flour in gently, then add the cocoa mixture, milk and cream and mix gently until combined.
+Beat the flour and baking powder in gently, then add the cocoa mixture, milk and cream and mix gently until combined.
 Don’t worry if it looks curdled to when you first add the milk and cream, it all comes together after some gentle beating.

 Pour thirds of the mixture into each of the 3 layer tins.
 You want the tins to be about 2/3 full so that they have room to rise.